 Clearly defined career paths are available with certain employers including the:

-Counselling psychologists tend to work fairly autonomously, which gives them a certain amount of choice in organising their time and workload.
+As a counselling psychologist you will tend to work fairly autonomously, which gives a certain amount of choice in organising your time and workload.

 After qualification, there is the opportunity to move into various specialist areas and to choose to work with specific client groups.

-There is also the opportunity to move into self-employment as you gain knowledge and experience or to combine self-employment with part-time work for an employer such as the NHS.
+There is also the option of moving into self-employment as you gain knowledge and experience or to combine self-employment with part-time work for an employer such as the NHS.

 Additionally, counselling psychologists have the opportunity to become involved in consultancy, or the teaching, supervision and training of other counselling psychologists.
 A senior counselling psychologist may have a portfolio of work which includes working within the NHS while also practising privately and teaching at a university.